IdkRandomTry/amazoo/README.md

 # amazoo
 Code for Eye of Amazoo

-Potential bot for Brilliantians server
+Discord Bot for Brilliantians server